Cyfrin/moccasin/docs/source/quickstart.rst

 - `script` is a directory that contains scripts that you can use to deploy your project.
 - `src` is a directory that contains your vyper smart contracts.
 - `tests` is a directory that contains your tests.

+If you run `tree . -a`, you'll also see the "hidden" files.

+- `.gitignore` is a file that tells git which files to ignore.
+- `.gitattributes` is a file that tells git how to handle line endings.
+- `.coveragerc` is a file that tells `pytest` how to handle coverage.

 Deploying a contract